fhooton/FoodMine/README.md

 * **collected_data_handling.py**
 Helper functions to clean and aggregate information into FoodMine database.

+* **tools/chemidr**
+Suite of tools developed to interact with the PubChem API.

 #### data
-Folder that holds raw data from paper data collection.
+Folder that holds raw data from paper data collection. **Note that several files used in our analysis are too large to be uploaded to github**